Global CucinaGlobal Cucina

 1. 1

-To prepare the eggplant with tomato sauce, first wash the plum tomatoes and cut them into cubes.
-In a pan, add a generous amount of oil and two cloves of garlic, let it infuse, add the tomatoes, and cook over low heat for about 20/25 minutes.
+Wash and cube the plum tomatoes.
+In a pan, add plenty of oil and two cloves of garlic; let it infuse for a few minutes before adding the tomatoes and cooking over low heat for about 20-25 minutes.

 2. 2